kubic-project/kubic-o-o/blog/_posts/2018-03-22-introduction.md

 ## Alternative Container Runtimes

-We are currently investigating alternative container runtimes such as [CRI-O](http://cri-o.io/) and it's companion tooling [Podman](https://github.com/projectatomic/libpod) as **more lightweight option** for running containers both within Kubernetes and as a stand-alone runtime.
+We are currently investigating alternative container runtimes such as [CRI-O](http://cri-o.io/) and its companion tooling [Podman](https://github.com/projectatomic/libpod) as **more lightweight option** for running containers both within Kubernetes and as a stand-alone runtime.

 Both are already available in both Tumbleweed & Tumbleweed Kubic today.